Head-to-Head · Updated May 2026

 One of the world's most distinctive living cultures

-Bali is genuinely culturally extraordinary — the only Hindu-majority island in the world's largest Muslim country, maintaining a deeply integrated spiritual culture that shapes every aspect of daily life.
-Temple ceremonies happen constantly throughout the year; the landscape is dotted with thousands of temples from the magnificent sea temple of Tanah Lot to tiny family shrines in every home; Balinese dance, music, batik, and woodcarving represent living art traditions of the highest sophistication.
+Bali is genuinely culturally extraordinary.
+The only Hindu-majority island in the world's largest Muslim country, it maintains a deeply integrated spiritual culture that shapes every aspect of daily life.
+Temple ceremonies happen constantly; the landscape is dotted with thousands of temples from the magnificent sea temple of Tanah Lot to tiny family shrines in every home; Balinese dance, gamelan music, batik and woodcarving represent living art traditions of the highest sophistication.
 Ubud is one of Southeast Asia's genuine cultural capitals.
-This depth of cultural experience is simply not available in Phuket.
+This depth simply isn't available in Phuket.

 Phuket Big Buddha statue and Thai temple with sea view